teco-kit/danger/README.md

 # danger
-Respository that includes all manuals and risk assessments for devices and hazardous materials used at TECO.
+Respository that includes all manuals and risk assessments for dangerous machines and hazardous substances used at TECO.